onepanelio/core-docs/blog/2020-9-02-training-workflow.md

         storage: 200Gi
 ```

 As we can see, this block defines volume claims.
 Based on your model and data, you can change this from 200 GB to whatever you need.
-But I will keep this as it is.
+But we will keep this as it is.

 One last thing we need to do in order to use this template from CVAT is to add a label as shown below.
 If you want to use a Workflow in CVAT, please add a label with `key`=`used-by` and `value`=`cvat`.